okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### Group object source property is now GA in Production

-For [Groups API](/docs/reference/api/groups/) requests that return a Group or a list of Groups, the Group object type APP_GROUP includes a `source` property that provides the ID of the source application for the returned Group.
-This property is now GA in Production.
-See [Group attributes](/docs/reference/api/groups/#group-attributes).<!--OKTA-326611-->
+For [Groups API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Group/) requests that return a Group or a list of Groups, the Group object type `APP_GROUP` includes a [`source`](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Group/#tag/Group/operation/addGroup!c=200&path=_links/source&t=response) property that provides the ID of the source application for the returned Group.
+This property is now GA in Production.<!--OKTA-326611-->

 #### New Apps API endpoints in Early Access (EA)